TREE REMOVALS ALONG THE SPRUIT

 REMOVAL OF TREES ON COUNCIL OWNED LAND

-JCPZ does not permit the cutting down of trees.
-The only circumstances under which JCPZ will cut down a tree is when the tree is severely dying back, diseased beyond recovery or dead.
-Trees can only be removed should they pose a danger to the public or private property.
-JCPZ regards the following requests as invalid reasons for trees to be removed and therefore such requests may not be approved under the following conditions:
+Johannesburg City Parks and Zoo (JCPZ) prohibits the removal of public street trees.
+JCPZ will only cut down a tree when it is severely dying back, diseased beyond recovery or dead.
+Trees will only be removed should they pose a danger to the public or private property.
+JCPZ regards the following requests as invalid reasons for trees to be removed and therefore such requests will not be approved:

 - Security hazard